openwisp/openwisp-wifi-login-pages/README.md

 and logout requests will not hang, allowing users to view/modify their account data also from the public internet.

-### Loading extra Js files
+### Loading extra javascript files

-To load extra Js files for monitoring (Sentry), analytics (Piwik, Google analytics) or any other aesthetic purposes, this feature can be used to inject Js files in the generated HTML file using webpack.
+To load extra javascript files for monitoring (Sentry), analytics (Piwik, Google analytics) or any other aesthetic purposes, this feature can be used to inject javascript files in the generated HTML file using webpack.

-#### Loading extra Js files for whole application (all organizations)
+#### Loading extra javascript files for whole application (all organizations)

-Place the Js files in `organizations/js` directory and it will be injected in HTML during build process for all the organizations.
+Place the javascript files in `organizations/js` directory and it will be injected in HTML during build process for all the organizations.

-#### Loading extra Js files for a specific organization
+#### Loading extra javascript files for a specific organization

-Add the names of the extra Js file in organization configuration.
+Add the names of the extra javascript files in organization configuration.
 Example:

 ```yaml
 client: